Skip to main content

 Our maintenance-free ultrasonic sensors enable continuous inline measurement of ethanol-water mixtures.

-Measurement results with the highest accuracy and without sampling, for example in the pharmaceutical, chemical, or food industry.
+Measurement results with highest accuracy and without sampling, for example in the pharmaceutical, chemical, or food industry.

 Real-time measurement